stakewise/vault-interface/README.md

 5. Verify Node Version: Ensure your Node.js version is `20.12.2` or higher.
 6. Run `npm install` to install the necessary dependencies.
 7. <b>Start the Development Server</b>: Run `npm run dev` to start the server.
 Then navigate to [http://localhost:5005](http://localhost:5005) in your browser to view the application.
+8. <b>Build for Production using Vercel</b>: Follow [Vercel instructions](https://vercel.com/docs/getting-started-with-vercel/import) to connect your repository to Vercel and automatically build and serve the app.
-8. <b>Build for Production</b>: To prepare the app for production, run `npm run build`.
-Then either serve the build files using a server or deploy them to Vercel or another hosting service.
+9. <b>Build for Production using hosting</b>: Run `npm run build` to prepare the app for production.
+After that, deploy the build files to your hosting service.

 ### Vault actions
 The vault interface allows you to perform the following actions: